Last Updated: May 25, 2018

 - To facilitate retargeting at a campaign level.
 Retargeting is the process of serving an ad from a particular advertiser to a user, based on the fact that the user has previously visited the advertiser’s website.
 Retargeting occurs within the confines of a user-to-advertiser relationship, and is not available for general targeting on Index Exchange.
 Retargeting is not available for Sensitive Data as defined by the General Data Protection Regulation.

-Registering to become a member of the Index Platform, either as an advertiser or a publisher, requires the submission of PI, PII or Personal Data to Index Exchange.
+Registering to become a member of the Index Platform and use of the Index Exchange User Interface, either as an advertiser or a publisher, requires the submission of PI, PII or Personal Data to Index Exchange.
 This can include the full name, mailing and/or billing address, email address, company name, and website URL.
 Index Exchange uses this information to service its accounts and respond to inbound inquiries related to sales or technical support requests.
 Communications to business users are related to the Advertising Exchange.
 All such information submitted is held by Index Exchange in strict confidence and as prescribed by corresponding regulatory authorities.

 Index Exchange does not engage in any form of distribution or sale of PII, PI or Personal Data to third parties for their own promotional use.
 Index Exchange does not sell, supply, or otherwise make user PII, PI or Personal Data available to any third party under any circumstances, unless ordered to do so by a court of competent jurisdiction.